-- Illness that endangers the student's health or the health of others. - Students that are deemed ill by the school nurse on a given day. - Death of an immediate family. - Legal quarantine. - Students that are receiving healthcare, hospitalized, etc. - Exempt for exams. - Inclement weather that would be dangerous to the life and health of the child as determined by the LEA. - Legal requirements for students. - Observance of any sacred day set aside by a recognized religious denomination of which the student is a member. - Military deployment date of a student's parent. - Emergency conditions as determined by the LEA. - Additional codes/explanations may be found in Appendix F.
+- Illness that endangers the student's health or the health of others. - Students that are deemed ill by the school nurse on a given day. - Death of an immediate family. - Quarantine. - Students that are receiving healthcare, hospitalized, etc. - Exempt for exams. - Inclement weather that would be dangerous to the life and health of the child as determined by the LEA. - Legal requirements for students. - Military deployment date of a student's parent. - Emergency conditions as determined by the LEA.